FlourTM/Portfolio/README.md

 Show off your most recent works in the "Projects" section of the website by creating a new card for each project you would like to display.
 The cards contain an image to preview your project along with a "view" button that links to it.<br><br>

 > ### Contact
-On the "Contact" page, you're able to set up receiving forms in any way you like whether that's directly through email or through a HTML form handling service.
+On the "Contact" page, you're able to set up receiving forms in any way you like whether that's directly through email or through a HTML form handling service.<br>

+## APIs Used
+- ReactJS
+- React-Icons
+- React-Scroll
+- TailwindCSS